nubenetes/awesome-kubernetes/docs/gitops.md

 ## Git Repositories Structures
 - [==dzone: GitOps: How to Ops Your Git the Right Way== 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.
+- [==codefresh.io: Stop Using Branches for Deploying to Different GitOps Environments==](https://codefresh.io/about-gitops/branches-gitops-environments/) How do I promote a release to the next environment? **You should NOT use Git branches for modeling different environments.
+If the Git repository holding your configuration (manifests/templates in the case of Kubernetes) has branches named “staging”, “QA”, “Production” and so on, then you have fallen into a trap.** Using branches for different environments should only be applied to legacy applications.

 ## GitOps Tools
 - [FluxCD, ArgoCD or Jenkins X: Which Is the Right GitOps Tool for You?](https://blog.container-solutions.com/fluxcd-argocd-or-jenkins-x-which-is-the-right-gitops-tool-for-you)